-Joanne has travelled the world and brings abundant talent and vision to George Brown and the city of Toronto.
-Her classroom experience is enhanced by more than 25 years of management experience with airlines, car rental companies, cruise lines, hotels, and convention centers.
+Joanne has travelled the world and brings industry talent and vision to George Brown and the city of Toronto as part of the professor team in the Applied Degree program.
+Her classroom experience is enhanced by more than 25 years of front line and management experience with airlines, car rental companies, cruise lines, hotels, and convention centers.
 She also has a tour-operator and travel-agency business background.
-Her accomplished history in former executive positions includes President of Contiki Holidays Canada, Executive Director of Sales and Marketing with Sheraton and Best Western Parkway Hotels, and National Cruise Purchaser and Director for Marlin Travel-Thomas Cook Canada.
+Her diversified history in former executive positions includes President of Contiki Holidays Canada, Executive Director of Sales and Marketing with Sheraton and Best Western Parkway Hotels, and National Cruise Purchaser and Director for Marlin Travel-Thomas Cook Canada.
 Joanne began her tourism career in 1980 as a provincial travel counsellor for the “Ontario Yours to Discover” program, and has received many awards, including Contiki’s Worldwide Executive of the Year and a Provincial Volunteer Service award recognizing five years of service from the Ontario Colleges Professional Advisory.

-After travelling the world for twenty years, Joanne has settled in Toronto’s historic Distillery District and envisions building this site into a national tourism centre for joint industry and educational initiatives.
-Joanne serves on many industry organizations including SKAL Toronto and Canadian Hotel Marketing and Sales Executives (CHMSE).
-In May 2008, she co-authored a tourism article for the International Journal of Contemporary Hospitality Management, U.K. Joanne has an MBA in Hotel and Food Administration from the University of Guelph (where she graduated with honours), a Tourist Industry Administration Management Diploma (with high honours) from Seneca College, and is a candidate for the University of Phoenix’s Doctor of Business Administration program.
+After travelling the world for twenty years, Joanne has settled in Toronto’s historic Distillery District area and envisions building this site into a national tourism centre for joint industry and educational initiatives.
+Joanne has served on many industry organizations including SKAL Toronto and Canadian Hotel Marketing and Sales Executives (CHMSE).
+In May 2008, she co-authored a team tourism article for the International Journal of Contemporary Hospitality Management, U.K. Joanne has an MBA in Hotel and Food Administration from the University of Guelph, a Tourist Industry Administration Management Diploma from Seneca College, and is a candidate for the University of Phoenix’s Doctor of Business Administration program.

 Quietly working with numbers and financial systems to develop innovative ways to protect assets, increase productivity and profitability, and safeguard quality control is Reza’s specialty.
 He now puts his creativity and know-how to excellent use at George Brown.